A Runner's Guide to Injury Prevention & Rehabilitation

-I’m a former British 100km Champion, running coach, and hold a professional diploma in Strength & Conditioning from Barca Innovation Hub (part of FC Barcelona), where I studied injury management and prevention in depth.
+The course is by Dr Sophie Mullins, PhD, a former British 100km Champion and running coach, who holds a professional diploma in Strength & Conditioning from Barca Innovation Hub (part of FC Barcelona), where she studied injury management and prevention in depth.

-This course brings together performance science and real-world experience in a way that you can understand.
+This course brings together performance science and real-world experience in a way that you can understand, helping you rehab and train with confidence.

 • Keep getting the same injury repeatedly